 First full view of the CCIV regime

 In the December 2017 and September 2018 editions of Fundamental, we discussed the proposals to establish a new type of investment vehicle with a corporate structure, the Corporate Collective Investment Vehicle (CCIV).
-In this edition, special counsel Joel Taylor explores the positive changes made since the draft legislation was first introduced and highlights some areas that could still benefit from greater flexibility.
+In this edition, partner Langton Clarke explores the positive changes made since the draft legislation was first introduced and highlights some areas that could still benefit from greater flexibility.

 The whole picture